 Arnold Dover Beach Belonging Dover Beach - Arnold # Romantic Art flourished following the French Revolution, when all things seemed possible and life was on a trajectory of unlimited improvement heading towards perfectibility and the ultimate triumph of good.
 It believed that Nature was good and therefore the ideal of goodness was a natural state achievable by man.
-As in most areas of thinking, a dialectic emerges where each dominant ideology (the thesis) is challenged by a reaction (The antithesis) resulting in a conflict resolved by a compromise (the synthesis) which eventually achieves domination to become the new thesis.
+As in most areas of thinking, Hegel’s dialectic emerges where each dominant ideology (the thesis) is challenged by a reaction (The antithesis) resulting in a conflict resolved by a compromise (the synthesis) which eventually achieves domination to become the new thesis.

-This topic area is dedicated to examining the role of the state in adjudicating polemic disputes when all other avenues appear to have failed.
+Case Studies in Justice # This topic area is dedicated to examining the role of the state in adjudicating polemic disputes when all other avenues appear to have failed.
 It encompasses multiple aspects of Justice and how it impacts on families.
 Family courts could adopt the Hippocratic code of “do no harm”, lest the saying that “there is no family dispute so bad, that the intervention of the family court could not make it worse” applies to them.

 Change Changing Perspectives # Perpetual change is a universal phenomenon that has perplexed mankind throughout history.
 Everything in the universe is in motion and any concept of stability is an illusion.
 We may attempt to fortify ourselves by stabilising habits, conventions, institutions and traditions, however even these must adapt to a changing world.
 Flux and stasis have always created tension in every civilisation.
 Change is often resisted most strenuously by vested interests - those who have the greatest to lose.